xavier-tobin/PatternAnnotatedString/README.md

     ```kotlin
     val annotatedString = "I love _italic_ text!".annotatedWith(italicsMarkdown)
     ```

-3. Use the result in a Composable with `annotatedString`:
+3. Use the result in a Composable:
     ```kotlin
     Text(text = annotatedString)
     ```

+# Extra features

-If you want to use paragraph backgrounds or inline composable content, the API is still simple:
+If you want to use extra features, like paragraph backgrounds or inline composable content, the API is still simple:

-1. Create PatternAnnotation/s that map patterns to text styles:
+1. Create PatternAnnotation/s that map patterns to inline content or paragraph styles:
     ```kotlin
     val inlineContentAnnotation = inlineContentPatternAnnotation(
         pattern = "@[A-Za-z0-9_]+",